Safeguarding and Vulnerable Adults Policy

 Brain in Hand Ltd makes a positive contribution to a strong and safe community and recognises the right of every individual to stay safe.

-Brain in Hand Ltd encounters children and adults who may be at risk through the provision of Coaching Support to use our system and through the provision of on demand support from our response service.
+Brain in Hand Ltd comes into contact with children and adults who may be at risk through the provision of our service.

 This policy ensures that Brain in Hand Ltd undertakes its responsibilities regarding the protection of children and adults at risk and will respond to concerns appropriately.
 The policy establishes a framework to support employees, unpaid employees, consultants, and contractors in their practices and clarifies the organisation’s expectations.